What is Chainlink (LINK)?

 TLDR

-Chainlink is a decentralized oracle network that acts as the essential infrastructure connecting blockchains to real-world data, other blockchains, and traditional enterprise systems.
+Chainlink is the industry-standard decentralized oracle network that acts as the critical infrastructure connecting blockchains to real-world data, other blockchains, and traditional enterprise systems.

 1. It solves the "oracle problem" – blockchains are isolated and cannot natively access external information, which Chainlink provides securely and reliably.